-Ophir Energy, a London-listed oil and gas company, expects to make the final investment decision (FID) on its Fortuna FLNG project in Equatorial Guinea would be made in the fourth quarter of 2017.
+Ophir Energy, a London-listed oil and gas company, expects to make the final investment decision (FID) on its Fortuna FLNG project in Equatorial Guinea in the fourth quarter of 2017.

 Ophir said on Thursday in its half-year report that ‘significant’ steps were made in the first half of 2017 towards the FID of the Fortuna FLNG Project.

 “Given that the remaining milestones are dependent on multiple stakeholders it has proven difficult to precisely forecast FID timing.
 However, with the strong progress seen in 1H 2017 and the current intensive effort from all parties, we presently still expect FID of the Fortuna project to be achieved in 4Q 2017,” said the company.

 Ophir added that the only primary milestone remaining was the Fortuna project financing.
 Once achieved, the company will ask for shareholder approval and the formal decree from the President of Equatorial Guinea.